AllyStrong Lifestyle Coaching

-When I talk to people about their struggles with prioritizing exercise, nutrition and de-stressing, the number 1 reason they don’t do it is simple…lack of time.
-Don’t have it, can’t find it, when they do find it, other things take precedence.
-But, consider this…I like to think of time as energy.
-Because that’s what we’re lacking, right?
+When we hear from people who struggle to make exercise, nutrition, and stress reduction a priority, the number one reason they don’t do so is simply that they don’t have time.
+They don’t have time, they can’t find it, and even when they do find it, other things take priority.
+But consider this.
+I like to think of time as energy.
+Because that is what we lack.
 Energy.
-Now, I’m not a “no excuses” kind of coach.
-I fully understand the pressure most people are under to get things done.
-Work, school, family, friends, duties around the house, volunteering, church, etc. But at some point, we have to stop wishing for the time and energy and start making room for it.
-How do we do this?
-Well, from what I’ve personally experienced, there are a few issues to consider.
+Now, I am not a “no excuses” type of coach.
+I fully understand that many people are under a lot of pressure to get things done.
+Work, school, family, friends, jobs around the house, volunteering, church, etc., etc., etc. But at some point, we need to stop wishing for time and energy and start making space for it.
+How can we do this?
+From my personal experience, there are a few issues to consider.

-1) Poor energy (time) management
+1) Lack of energy (time) management

-3) Too many commitments
+3) Too many commitments.

-* Where we spend our free time.
-We are all entitled to some zone out time.
-That includes TV shows, internet surfing, whatever.
-Two years ago, I was religiously watching Breaking Bad, The Walking Dead, Criminal Minds and probably a couple of other shows.
-I would DVR them and watch them during the day when my kids were at school.
-It’s amazing to me to look at my life now and see how things have changed.
-When I decided to take hold of my fitness, nutrition, and overall happiness in life and take them to another level, I gave up most TV.
-But, here’s the interesting thing…it wasn’t instant and wasn’t necessarily intentional.
-It just kind of happened as I took little steps toward my goals.
-I realized there were certain things that just weren’t really adding value to my life.
-And TV was one of them.
-Does that mean I never watch TV?
-No!
-But it’s rare.
-I would rather spend my zone out time doing other things.
-Things that I’ve learned are just as relaxing, if not more.
-Things like reading books to help me increase productivity, help me understand my work more, to actually add value to my life.
-And yes, napping!
-Power naps rule!
+Where to spend your free time We all have the right to have some time to zone out.
+It can be a TV show, surfing the web, or anything else.
+Two years ago, I was avidly watching “Breaking Bad,” “The Walking Dead,” “Criminal Minds,” and probably a few other shows.
+I would record them and watch them during the day when the kids were at school.
+It is amazing to look back on my life now and see how it has changed.
+When I decided to take my fitness, nutrition, and overall life happiness to an even higher level, I gave up most of my TV.
+But here’s the interesting thing…it wasn’t immediate and it wasn’t necessarily intentional.
+It just sort of happened as I took small steps toward my goal.
+I realized that there were certain things that were not adding value to my life.
+Television was one of them.
+Does that mean I don’t watch TV?
+No, but I rarely do.
+But I rarely do.
+I prefer to spend my time doing other things.
+I have learned to relax just as much or more.
+For example, reading books that help me be more productive, understand my job better, and add value to my life.
+And then there is napping.
+Power naps are the best!